Catharine Cox Miles: Academic career

 Returning to Stanford University to pursue a Ph.D. in psychology under the supervision of Lewis Terman, Cox began her study of geniuses.
 For her dissertation project, she analyzed the works of 301 geniuses.
 Using biographical sources, Cox applied the Stanford-Binet Intelligence Scales to assign IQ scores to eminent people from when they were children.
 She concluded that higher IQ scores and eminence were related for those who worked in the fields of science, literature, and the arts.
 Military eminence was the only field where she did not find a relationship between childhood IQ and eminence.
 Cox earned her Ph.D. in 1925.
 Her dissertation, Early Mental Traits of 300 Geniuses, was published in 1926 as the second volume in the Genetic Studies of Genius series started by Lewis Terman.

 After the completion of her degree, Cox embarked a year-long employment with the Central Mental Hygiene Clinic at Cincinnati General Hospital, the Children's Hospital, and the Diagnostic Center of the Veterans Bureau as a psychologist.
 She then returned to Stanford to continue working with Terman.
-In 1932, Cox accepted the position of lead clinical psychologist at Yale University where she worked as a professor in the Psychology and Psychiatry departments.
+In 1932, Cox accepted the position of lead clinical psychologist at Yale University, where she worked as a professor in the Psychology and Psychiatry departments.
 She held this position until retiring in 1953.

 Family life

 After her year spent in Cincinnati, Cox returned to Stanford to work with Terman in 1927.
 Cox soon met one of Terman's colleagues, Walter Miles, and the two were married the same year.
-Miles, a widower, had three teenaged children: Thomas, Caretta, and Kirk, all of whom Cox-Miles helped raise.
-They also had two children of their own; a girl, Anna Mary Miles (Jones) and a son, Charles Elwood, who died at birth.
+Miles, a widower, had three teenaged children: Marjorie, Caretta, and Kirk, all of whom Cox-Miles helped raise.
+They also had two children of their own: a daughter named Anna Mary Miles (Jones), and a son named Charles Ellwood, who died at birth.